 The Ottawa Valley

+The Ottawa Valley is the single best region in Ontario for exploration of abandoned places and hidden history.
+No other part of the province combines such a long settlement history, such dramatic cycles of boom and bust, and such a dense concentration of ruins, ghost settlements, and forgotten infrastructure.
 The valley runs northwest from Ottawa along the Ottawa River, bounded on the south by the Algonquin Highlands and on the north by the river itself.
 It includes Renfrew County, parts of Lanark County, and extends into the Madawaska and Bonnechere watersheds.
-The landscape ranges from fertile river bottom farmland to rugged Canadian Shield granite, and the history is equally varied.

 The Lumber Era

-The Ottawa Valley was the centre of Canada's timber industry from the early nineteenth century until the early twentieth.
-At its peak, the valley's lumber operations employed tens of thousands of men and produced timber that was shipped down the Ottawa River to Quebec City and from there to markets around the world.
+The Ottawa Valley was the centre of Canada's timber trade from the 1830s through the early 1900s.
+At its peak, the valley's lumber operations employed tens of thousands and shipped timber to markets around the world via the Ottawa River to Quebec City.
+The industry was dominated by timber barons whose names are still prominent: J.R.
+Booth (the largest, who also built the OA&PS Railway to Georgian Bay), Bronson, Perley, McLachlin, Gillies.

 Ottawa Valley landscape The Ottawa Valley's mix of river lowlands and Shield uplands created a landscape rich in both natural beauty and industrial history.